Erenhot

+Demographics

 Climate

 Erenhot experiences a cold desert climate (Köppen BWk) with long, very dry, and bitter winters and short, hot summers.
 Monthly daily average temperatures range from −17.8 °C in January to 24.0 °C in July, with an annual mean of 4.61 °C. The city receives 3,232 hours (about 73% of the possible total) of bright sunshine per year, and clear, sunny, dry weather dominates year-round; due to the aridity, the diurnal temperature variation frequently approaches and exceeds 15 C-change.
 Over two-thirds of the sparse 135 mm of annual rainfall occurs from June to August alone.
 With monthly percent possible sunshine ranging from 67% in July to 78% in February, the city is one of the sunniest nationwide and receives 3,232 hours of bright sunshine annually.

+Administrative divisions

+Erenhot is divided into 1 sum and 2 township-level administrations.

 Economy

 The border town is a rail port city and the largest hub for cross border trade between Mongolia and China.
 When authorities opened the town up in 1992 to international trade, Erenhot underwent a transformation growing from 8,000 people then to an estimated 100,000 people including migrant workers.

 The Dabusan Nur salt lake to the north of Erenhot provided an economic boom to the city's chemical industry during the late 1990s.
 The lake has provided Erenhot with a large water supply which also contributed to the rapid growth of the city and economy.

 As a destination for wholesalers moving goods across the border, the city hosts a large trading market, International Trade City.
 Built in 2006 the mall is "a block-long, three-story wholesale market that houses 527 tenants who sell silk fabrics, rabbit and fox furs and other commodities."